Kousa buy Pregabalin online CLIENT CASES

 My client came in with a diamond engagement ring she had inherited from her grandmother.
 The diamond was severely chipped and abraded on the top surfaces, but underneath it was a beautiful diamond—literally a diamond in the rough.
 We recut the diamond from a 1.25 ct older cut round diamond to a 1.08 ct. modern brilliant cut.
 Its clarity increased five grades, its color increased two grades, and it achieved a GIA Very Good cut grade.
 This resulted in a nearly 4.5-fold increase in the retail value of the diamond.
 My client had the best of both worlds.
 She enjoyed the memories from her grandmother’s vintage ring, along with a substantial increase in its value.

 Case 3: Art Deco Ring Refurbished

-The beautiful Art Deco 1.69 ct asscher cut diamond and white gold engagement ring owned by my client had been neglected over the years.
-She had worn it while gardening and it was in a sad state of disrepair.
+The beautiful Art Deco 1.69 ct asscher cut diamond and white gold engagement ring had been neglected over the years.
+My client had worn it while gardening and it was in a sad state of disrepair.
 The prongs were worn away to the point that the safety of the diamond was compromised and there was a layer of garden grit on the underside of the ring.
 We un-mounted the diamond, sent it to GIA for certification, replaced all the prongs and refurbished the ring with new hand engraving on the gallery.
 My client’s reaction when she saw the ring, “It is more beautiful than it was when I got it as an antique 25 years ago!”